helgeho/Exspec/README.md

 ## Test-driven development

 Besides testing existing code Exspec is also well-suited for test-driven development.
 Just write your spec as normal (see above) until one of your assertions fails.
 Now you can use the `!retry` command to rerun your spec to this point.
-If you have set up Exspec to load your code automatically in the `setup_context` callback as shown below (see *Extensions*), Exspec will reload your code by calling `!rety`.
+If you have set up Exspec to load your code automatically in the `setup_context` callback as shown below (see *Extensions*), Exspec will reload your code by calling `!retry`.
 So it is possible to change your code and rerun your spec over and over again until your assertion passes.
 Then proceed writing your spec until you reach the next failed assertion.

 # Running specs